jevgenijalitvina/magicspace/README.md

 # magicspace
-This is my magic space.
+This is my  space.
 I can add and edit copy here.
+I just deleted magic in the first sentence and added an update.